-Lancaster mayor says ‘we need help’ after protests in wake of fatal police shooting
+Lancaster, Pa., mayor says ‘we need help’ with mental health care amid protests after police shooting

 As large crowds poured into the streets Sunday night to demand answers — adding to a list of protests over police violence that have emerged nationwide in cities such as Kenosha, Wis.; Portland, Ore.; and Los Angeles — city officials urged residents to protest peacefully.

-“We ask that the acts of protest remain peaceful as violence and destruction of property will become headlines and serve no purpose for the safety and well being of our citizens and neighborhoods,” District Attorney Heather Adams said.
+“We ask that the acts of protest remain peaceful as violence and destruction of property will become headlines and serve no purpose for the safety and well-being of our citizens and neighborhoods,” District Attorney Heather Adams said.

-But Adams’s calls went largely ignored as angry protesters vandalized buildings and clashed with police until the early hours of Monday.
+But Adams’s calls went largely ignored as protesters vandalized buildings and clashed with police until the early hours of Monday.

-Around 3 a.m., police used chemical agents to disperse a crowd of 100 protesters that stood on an access ramp of the police station in downtown Lancaster, the Lancaster Bureau of Police said in a news release.
+Around 3 a.m., police used chemical agents to disperse a crowd of 100 protesters who stood on an access ramp of the police station in downtown Lancaster, the Lancaster Bureau of Police said in a news release.
 It said they caused damage to the premises and ignored “several warnings” that if the group did not move, chemical agents would be used.

-The protesters damaged a police vehicle, shattered windows of the station’s building and the post office, and threw glass bottles, rocks and bricks at officers, the police said.
+The protesters damaged a police vehicle, shattered windows of the station’s building and the post office, and threw glass bottles, rocks and bricks at officers, police said.
 They piled street signs, trash cans, pieces of plywood and trash bags and set them on fire.

-“The group failed to follow the instructions and chemical agents were used to disperse the crowd,” police said.
-OC spray was deployed at those who refused to move from the ramp and “physically challenged” officers, police said.
+“The group failed to follow the instructions, and chemical agents were used to disperse the crowd,” police said.
+Pepper spray was deployed at those who refused to move from the ramp and “physically challenged” officers, police said.

-Eight people were arrested for arson, riot and vandalism.
+Eight people were arrested and charged with arson, rioting and vandalism.
 Four are from outside Lancaster, and two were armed with handguns, the police department said.

-As the city woke up to the remnants of a the unrest, which Sorace called “a heartbreaking day” for Lancaster, a heated debated followed on social media and among residents.
+As the city woke up to the remnants of the unrest, which Sorace called “a heartbreaking day” for Lancaster, a heated debated followed on social media and among residents.

 Many argued the police officer acted in self-defense and thus the use of lethal force was justified and followed established protocol.